Ole Miss Rebels baseball: Jake Gibbs era (1972–1990)

 After the conclusion of his major league baseball career, Jake Gibbs returned to Oxford to coach the Ole Miss baseball team.
 His first season demonstrated he was winner as a coach just as he had been as a player.
 But the 1972 season started slow for Gibbs and the Rebels.
-Going into the 10th game of the season the team was just 4-5.
+Going into the 10th game of the season the team was just 4–5.
 Ole Miss began a run once conference play began and compiled a 15–3 mark against the other teams in the SEC, including a sweep of rival Mississippi State University.
 This mark was good enough to secure the SEC title.
 In the 1972 NCAA University Division baseball tournament the team defeated Jacksonville State but suffered a loss at the hands of ACC Champion Virginia.
-A subsequent win over Florida State placed them in a rematch with Virginia, a game they won convincingly 9-0.
+A subsequent win over Florida State placed them in a rematch with Virginia, a game they won convincingly 9–0.
 The tournament ended with 2 games against South Alabama, a team that had swept Ole Miss at the beginning of the season.
 Once again, Ole Miss proved they were the better team when it mattered, winning both and advancing to the College World Series.

 The 1977 baseball season saw the Southeastern Conference adopt a conference tournament for the first time.
 The winner of the conference tournament was extended an automatic invitation to the NCAA tournament.
 This privilege has continued unbroken to the present.
 The 1977 Rebel squad, coached by Jake Gibbs, captured the regular season SEC title with a 15–9 record.
 This gave the Rebels hosting duties for the first conference tournament.
-Ole Miss turned their home field advantage and #1 seed into a title, winning the inaugural tournament with a record of 4-1.
+Ole Miss turned their home field advantage and #1 seed into a title, winning the inaugural tournament with a record of 4–1.

 Don Kessinger era (1991–1996)

 By the middle of the 1990s the Rebel baseball team was consistently winning 30 games each season but had been absent from the post season since 1977.
 The commitment to baseball remained strong, however.
-Jake Gibbs retired in 1990 and another former Rebel All-American and Major League star Don Kessinger took over the reigns.
+Jake Gibbs retired in 1990 and another former Rebel All-American and Major League star Don Kessinger took over the reins.
 His 1995 squad won 40 games and ended the team's postseason drought.
 Led by All-Americans David Delucci and Jamey Price, the Rebels advanced to the championship game of the 1995 NCAA Division I baseball tournament regional but were eliminated by host Florida State.